sasha0277/ecommerceMern/README.md

-# My name is Soony Sharma
+# My name is Sonny Sharma